Concussion

 Lessons and Activities

-• Ophea- Learning About Concussions- Teacher Guide and Lesson: Two packages one created for grade 6 students and another for grade 9 students; these include a teacher guide, lesson, and an online student module.
+• Ophea- Learning About Concussions- Teacher Guide and Lesson: Created for grade 6 and 9 students, and these include a teacher guide, lesson, and an online student module.
 These resources follow a flipped classroom approach, which allows students to explore content at their own pace, acquire knowledge about concussions, and complete learning tasks to augment their classroom learning experience.

 • Brain Injury Association of Windsor & Essex County- STAR Program: Two available presentations adapted to educate students either in grades 7 and 8 OR grades 9 to 12.
 The acronym STAR reminds one to Stop activity, Tell an adult, get Assessed, and Rest after an injury to the head.

-• Ophea- Concussion Identification, Management, and Prevention for Schools 2022/23 e-Learning module: This module for educators, administrators, and support staff includes strategies and resources to assist in the education of concussion prevention.
+• Ophea- Concussion Prevention, Identification, Management, and Prevention for Schools e-Learning Module: This module for educators, administrators, and support staff includes strategies and resources to assist in the education of concussion identification, prevention, and management.

 • Parachute- Brain Waves: This program is looking for coordinators/volunteers to deliver it to classrooms or community programs.
 Brain Waves is a free, informative, and fun half-day neuroscience presentation for students in grades 4 to 6.